shawngraham/chi-lab/content/authors/shawn_graham/_index.md

 - Administration
 ---

-Shawn Graham is Associate Professor of Digital Humanities in the Department of History at Carleton University in Ottawa, Canada.
+Shawn Graham is Full Professor of Digital Humanities in the Department of History at Carleton University in Ottawa, Canada.

 Current Research Areas:
 - Artificial Intelligence